How to Reconcile Accounts on Mobile

 - The Steps to Reconcile

 - What to Expect the Next Time you Reconcile

-Tapping the Reconcile button in your account register also tells YNAB not to import previous transactions, even if the bank tries to send them again, which reduces the possibility of duplicates.
+- Tapping the Reconcile button in your account register also tells YNAB not to import previous transactions, even if the bank tries to send them again.
+Our anti-duplicate logic keeps any transactions from more than three days prior to the last reconciled transaction from importing, so reconciling reduces the possibility of duplicates.
 And since linking your accounts brings in transactions, not balances, you'll want to reconcile all the more when using Direct Import.

-Tapping the the Reconcile button in YNAB puts green lock icons 🔒 next to reconciled transactions, so you know how recently your balance and transactions in YNAB agreed with your bank.
+- Tapping the Reconcile button in YNAB puts green lock icons 🔒 next to reconciled transactions, so you know how recently your balance and transactions in YNAB agreed with your bank.

 The Steps to Reconcile

-To get started, you'll need your account register in YNAB, your current balance at your bank, and a list of bank transactions.
-Follow these steps to reconcile your accounts:
+To get started, you'll need three things for this process: your account register in YNAB, your current balance at your bank, and a list of your bank transactions.

 - Open the YNAB app and log in to your online banking on your mobile device.

 - Find your current cleared balance at the bank.

 Finding your cleared balance can be tricky the first time—banks use all sorts of different language to describe the cleared balance.
 The number you are looking for won’t include any pending transactions and is most often called the Current Balance.
 Ignore your statement because that often only shows you transactions from a time frame, rather than your full current balance.
 Make note of where you find that number because you'll use it every time you reconcile.